3D Lamination Advantages

 The conventional process for manufacturing a table top (so-called high-pressure lamination, or "HPL") involves gluing down a thin sheet of laminate to the top of an MDF (particle board) panel.
 Melamine, or some other low-cost material, is typically glued to the bottom of the panel to protect the wood.
 Finally, PVC plastic strips, usually matching the color of the top lamination, are glued down to all four edge surfaces.

-3D lamination is a state-of-the-art process that very few manufacturers have adopted.
-While 3D laminate film materials are more expensive than sheet laminate, there is an inherent cost savings in labor.
+3D lamination is a state-of-the-art process adopted by very few manufacturers.
+While 3D laminate film materials are more expensive than sheet laminate, there is an inherent cost saving in labor.
 This is because a single film of laminate can be wrapped entirely around the top and sides of the wood in a single operation, eliminating the need to separately glue down PVC strips to the four edges of the tabletop.
 The result is a far superior product at a comparable cost to conventional HPL.
 With 3D lamination, the wood can be contoured for ergonomic edging and other features, including grommet holes, before the laminate is applied.
-Once the laminate is applied the tabletop takes on the look of having been extravagantly carved out of a single slab of hardwood.
+Once the laminate is applied, the tabletop takes on the look of having been extravagantly carved out of a single slab of hardwood.
 Same look, a fraction of the cost.

 3D-laminated tabletops outperform their HPL competition at every turn.
-Industry-standard NEMA testing has found 3D laminate to be more than twice as scratch-resistant and and three times as wear-resistant as compared to HPL.
+Industry-standard NEMA testing has found 3D laminate to be more than twice as scratch-resistant and three times as wear-resistant as compared to HPL.
 What's more, 3D-laminated tabletops are seamlessly encased down around all the contoured edges and even through the grommet holes, and thus lack the easily-damaged corners and edges of HPL tops.
 By sealing every exposed surface of the high-density MDF wood that is commonly used in table tops, 3D lamination protects against dimensional instability resulting from water damage or long-term absorption of moisture from air humidity, extending the life of the product.